AamirAnwar/BotSocial/README.md

-# BotSocial
+# BotSocial (In progress)

-A social platform experiment
+A Social Platform modelled after Instagram's web app.
+Building this using NodeJS, MongoDB, ReactJS and Redux  :grimacing: